MatsukiTsushida/LNDfor-profit/README.md

 #Enable testnet
 testnet=1

-#if you wnana just into mainnet immidietlya
+#if you wanna enable mainnet
 #mainnet=1
 daemon=1